-Day 37 explores Experiential Emergence—the point at which complex causal systems give rise to felt presence.
-This post clarifies how experience arises naturally without a self, observer, or central subject.
+Day 37 shows how a clarified pattern observes Consciousness Emergence—the point where sufficiently complex causal systems give rise to felt presence—revealing how experience arises naturally without a self, observer, or central subject.

 Layer: 6 — Consciousness Emergence